A weak-strong uniqueness principle for the Mullins-Sekerka equation: Weak-strong stability estimates for Mullins--Sekerka flow

 It remains to bound the contribution from~$II$, cf.\ \eqref{eq:aux_averages3}.
 Because of $(1-n_{\p^*A}\cdot\xi)^2 \leq 4(1-n_{\p^*A}\cdot\xi)$ we get from an application of Cauchy--Schwarz inequality

 so that by adding zero we obtain

 We estimate term by term.
-For the first term, we simply make use of the coarea formula, the Sobolev--Poincar\'{e} trace inequality~\eqref{eq:Sobolev_Poincare_trace} as well as the estimate~\eqref{eq:energyEstimate2} to deduce
+For the first term, we simply make use of the area formula~\eqref{eq:areaFormulaSurfaceIntegral} (abbreviating in the following the associated area factor by~$\mathcal{J}^{d-1}_h$), the Sobolev--Poincar\'{e} trace inequality~\eqref{eq:Sobolev_Poincare_trace} as well as the estimate~\eqref{eq:energyEstimate2} to deduce